Culture in Virginia Beach: Overview

-Before the Civil War, the mansion had passed out of the Moseley family and was owned by former governor Harold A. Wise of Virginia.
+Before the Civil War, the mansion had passed out of the Moseley family and was owned by former governor Henry A. Wise of Virginia.
 He and his family left the house in 1861 during the American Civil War to seek refuge elsewhere.
 He became a Brigadier General for the Confederate Army.
 After the war, Wise attempted to reclaim the house while a prisoner on parole, but was refused by the Union command as he had taken up residence elsewhere in 1861.
 By the end of the Civil War, the Freedmen's Bureau had taken over the mansion and operated it as a school for 200 freedmen.

 The Edgar Cayce Hospital for Research and Enlightenment was established in Virginia Beach in 1928 with 60 beds.
 Cayce was a psychic from Kentucky who claimed healing abilities and made prophesies.
-Cayce resided in Virginia Beach until he died on 3 January 1945.
+Cayce resided in Virginia Beach until he died on January 3, 1945.
 His followers are still active in Virginia Beach.
 Atlantic University was opened by Cayce in 1930; it closed two years later but was re-opened in 1985.
 Atlantic University was originally intended for study of Cayce's readings and research on spiritual subjects.